Ceramic Dictionary

 Click on the title to see more images

-Packing kilns that open at the top, use tile stands which are one piece and hold 14 tiles of 15 × 15cm, and wall-stands holding corner tiles of 7,5 x 7,5cm and borders of 7,5 × 15 cm, they are short and mounted one on top of another.
-One floor holds seven tile stands, 98 tiles; two corner stands, 8 corners, two border stands with 8 borders.
-Try and place the tile stand so the wall of one is against the edges of the tiles of another, this allows them to touch as they are both clean of glazes and the small wall-stands can rest against the big stands, it makes them safer.
+One floor holds seven tile stands, try and place them so the wall of one is against the edges of the tiles of another, this allows them to touch as they are both clean of glazes and the small wall-stands can rest against the big stands to make them safer.

 ca: PALETA